Blake Lively supported by It Ends With Us author as Baldoni’s ‘texts’ come to light

 In the complaint for damages, which precedes a lawsuit, Baldoni, his publicists and Wayfarer Studios, are listed among the defendants.

-It Ends With Us, based on Hoover’s novel of the same name, is about a woman’s pursuit of a loving and healthy relationship, with
+In It Ends With Us, based on Hoover’s novel of the same name, Lily (Lively) falls in love with Ryle Kincaid (Baldoni) before reconnecting with her first love (Brandon Sklenar) – amid a backdrop of domestic violence.

-Lively plays the lead character Lily Bloom and Baldoni as her love interest Ryle Kincaid.

 In a post to her Instagram stories, Hoover wrote: “@blakelively you have been nothing but honest, kind, supportive and patient since the day we met.